I’m running a bit late showcasing my monthly recap. This is what April 2017 looked like:

 Make a photo post post on today’s theme, before next Thursday.

 Link to this challenge post, and tag your post #thursdaysspecial

 Please check out the entries to this challenge by clicking on the links bellow:

 On Sundays I normally publish a photo challenge in black and white that I call Black & White Sunday.
 I usually come up with a fresh theme for it, but once a month I publish a recurrent (monthly) theme: after and before where you are supposed to show the same photo, regardless of the subject, in both monochrome and colour.

 This is a way of encouraging you not only to set your camera to black and white setting, but to shoot in colour and to convert it into black and white in post processing.
-I think that this may be a good exercise in seeing.
-Hope you will join me.
-Remember, any subject is OK as long as you show it both in colour and black and white.
-Wishing you all a beautiful day!
+Hopefully you will enjoy this exercise in seeing and editing.
+After all it is all about fun.
+Have a beautiful day!

 I remember showing a photo of this site to someone from work (we usually employ smart people there) and she said that these structures must have been put there by extraterrestrial beings and that they weren’t nature-made.
 When she saw a shocked expression on my face she went on explaining: “look how some columns have hats and others don’t”.
 Still shocked, I kept listening to her (being too well-bred to throw her out of my office) when she elaborated on a big conspiracy why some such columns – she doubted the material they were made of, were covered (to be protected in her words), and others were not.